Senior Business FellowCompany: Religious Freedom & Business Foundation (RFBF)

 New Perspectives on Innovative Workplaces in a Global Future That is More Religious

-Paul is also a distinguished business fellow at the Religious Freedom & Business Foundation, and a distinguished fellow at the Religious Freedom Center of the Newseum Institute, where he is responsible for the design and development of religious liberty education programs for business leaders throughout the world.
+Also a Distinguished Fellow at the Religious Freedom Center of the Newseum Institute, Paul is responsible for the design and development of religious liberty education programs for business leaders throughout the world.
 He also works with several other organizations focused on religious freedom, such as the Religious Freedom Project at the Berkley Center for Religion, Peace & World Affairs.